awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-getstate.md

 You can do this task only by using the `GetCalendarState` API operation\.
 The procedure in this section uses the AWS Command Line Interface \(AWS CLI\)\.

 **To get the state of a change calendar**
 + Run the following command to show the state of one or more calendars at a specific time\.
 The `--calendar-names` parameter is required, but `--at-time` is optional\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]